pedroveneziano/js-fall-2014/homework/wk1.md

 - Type `cd ~/Desktop/command-line`

 Commands have a few parts.
 Here `cd` is the command name.
 The second part is its 'argument.'
-With this command you're telling the terminal to __c__hange __d__irectory to the directory you just made.
+With this command you're telling the terminal to change directory to the directory you just made.

 In order to __print__ your __working directory__ is, type the command `pwd`.